-Learners who have completed Course One may be interested in developing more advanced skills to help such patients or clients change these more persistent unhealthy behaviors.
+Learners who have completed the online course, Comprehensive Motivational Interventions: Core Competencies may be interested in developing more advanced skills to help such patients or clients change these more persistent unhealthy behaviors.

-Drs.
-Steven Cole, Damara Gutnick, and Joseph Weiner have described 13 stepped care advanced skills for action planning (SAAP) in Chapter 18 of The Medical Interview: The Three Function Approach .
+The online course will explain, demonstrate and train learners to use the 13 Advanced Skills for Action Planning (AAP) described in Chapter 18 of The Medical Interview: The Three Function Approach .
 The 18 skills fall into three broad categories and are listed below.

 Six skills to respond to emotions:

 Five skills to understand benefits or obstacles to change: